tyaga001/tyaga001/README.md

 - Creating high-quality technical content
 - Product marketing and community outreach

-While I enjoyed being a Software Engineer, my true passion lies in the entire process: coding, designing, developing, and then writing about it.
+While I enjoyed being an Engineer, my true passion lies in the entire process: coding, designing, developing, and then writing about it.

 ## What I Do